rkhullar/csci870/README.md

 | :--------------------------------------: | :--------------------------------------: |
 | ***Figure 8.4- Performance with 11 WAPs*** | ***Figure 8.5 - Performance with 11 WAPs and Time*** |

-The figures above compare the location predicators that were trained from my dataset.
+Figures 8.1 through 8.5 compare the location predictors that were trained from my dataset.
 Since 43 access points passed the inital filter there are a total of 45 features that can be used.
-Two of them are the day of week and hour of day which are extracted from the timestamp for a scan.
+Two of them are the day of week and hour of day, which are extracted from the timestamp for a scan.
 By using all the access points the location can be predicted with 99% accuracy.
 Most of the false predictions come from classifying scans from L10 as L07.

 If only the most common access point is utilized then nearly all of the locations for each scan are predicted incorrectly as L05.
 The exceptions are samples from L02 and L05 which are still predicted correctly at least 90% of the time.
 By using the most common access point along with day of week and hour, the prediction accuracy significantly improves from 37% to 84%.
 By using the top eleven most common access points along with time, the prediction accuracy becomes 100%.
 Without time the accuracy is still less than when using time with only one access point.